andrew/ultimate-awesome/README.md

 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
 - [awesome-lua](https://github.com/forhappy/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
+- [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [ProjectSoundtracks](https://github.com/sarthology/ProjectSoundtracks) - 🎧 List of best Soundtracks to boost your Productivity and Focus.
 - [Awesome-Generation-Acceleration](https://github.com/xuyang-liu16/Awesome-Generation-Acceleration) - 📚 Collection of awesome generation acceleration resources.
 - [Awesome-3D-Detectors](https://github.com/Hub-Tian/Awesome-3D-Detectors) - Paperlist of awesome 3D detection methods.
-- [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
-- [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [awesome-version-managers](https://github.com/bernardoduarte/awesome-version-managers) - A curated list of awesome Version Managers.
 - [awesome-polymer](https://github.com/Granze/awesome-polymer) - A collection of awesome Polymer resources.
 - [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.